ZiadMysara/Flutter_Small_Projects_2/README.md

 # Flutter_Small_Projects_2

-this is some Flutter Project that i do when i am learing Flutter
+This is some Flutter Project that i do when i am learing Flutter